Third Sunday of Lent (C)

 If only Jesus’ words had come to me quicker than the abstractions I was spouting: Do you think that these Galileans [whose blood Pilate mixed with their sacrifices] were the greatest sinners in Galilee just because they suffered this?
 By no means!. . . .
 Or take those eighteen who were killed by a falling tower in Siloam.
 Do you think they were more guilty than anyone else who lived in Jerusalem?
 Certainly not!
 (G) Oh yes, if only those words came to mind, as I sat there with a man who thought he was dying because he sinned greater than I do.

-But therein lies the problem.
+And therein lies the problem.
 Like the victims of those disasters from the headlines of Jesus’ time, there is no direct connection between our sins and our suffering.
-Paul goes on to say that God was not pleased with most of the people in the desert -- suggesting there were some who did not rebel -- yet they too shared in affliction.
+Paul, for example, says that God was not pleased with most of the people in the desert -- suggesting there were some who did not rebel -- yet they too shared in affliction.
 And that God gave the same food and drink -- the manna and water from the rock-- to all in the desert, the good and bad alike; and they all passed through the sea out of Egypt (II).
-So the innocent suffer along with the guilty, and the guilty escape, making these matters all the harder to discern.
-(Can’t you just hear me talking to Jim this way?)
+So the innocent suffered along with the guilty, and the guilty escaped, making the "blame game" all the harder to play, much less win.

 By the way, Jim was baptized before he died.
-He left this world believing that merciful and gracious is the Lord, slow to anger and abounding in kindness.
-For as the heavens are high above the earth, so surpassing is his kindness toward those who fear him (RP).
+He left this world believing in a merciful and gracious Lord, slow to anger and abounding in kindness (RP).
 He also died eating and drinking the same spiritual food and drink we’ve come here to share.
 And it all came about because his mother happened to be in church one Sunday when a homily was preached about a woman who was turned away from one church when she got AIDS but found welcome in another.
 That sermon gave Jim’s mother the courage to call a priest and ask him to visit her son.
-Which is why Paul’s words are so important to any who, like Patriarch Kirill, think the way Jim once did about God, namely: Let anyone who thinks he is standing upright watch out lest he fall!
+Which is why Paul’s words are so important to any who like to play "pin the blame" the way Jim once did, namely: Let anyone who thinks he is standing upright watch out lest he fall!
 (II)

 God of salvation,